ibm-cloud-docs/cis/alerts.md

 * **-i, --instance value** is the instance name or ID.
 * **--output value** specifies the output format; only JSON is supported.

-### Creating a security alert by using the CLI
+### Creating a security alert from the CLI
 {: #cli-create-security-alert}

-To create a security alert by using the CLI, run the following command:
+To create a security alert from the CLI, run the following command:

 ```sh
 ibmcloud cis alert-policy firewall-events-alert-create --name NAME (--emails EMAILS | --webhooks WEBHOOKS) --enabled (true | false) --domains DOMAINS [--services SERVICES] [--description DESCRIPTION] [-i, --instance INSTANCE] [--output FORMAT]